An Hour For the Arts

 Artist and educator Gay Bechtelheimer will return to the SAAC stage with a fall series of “An Hour for the Arts” lectures, planned to focus on “people’s choice” topics, all suggested by guests at the spring lectures.
 Please join us for a brief reception, followed by an entertaining dive into the context, characters, and culture of a variety of art movements.

 Reservation Required • Complete the Form Below or Call 870-862-5474

 Wine, Beer, and a Snack

-Over the course of three discussions, we will survey the events and influencers of this transformation, the associated artists, and the art historical movements they inspired.
+Join Gay as she cover the Pop Art moment.
+She will survey the events and influencers, the associated artists, and the art historical movements it inspired.

 “We’ve been looking for a safe, creative way to say thank you to our membership.
-By offering the lecture series free of charge, and observing social distancing requirements, we hope to remind our members just what a wonderful community SAAC is, and how much their support means.”
+By offering the lecture series free of charge, we hope to remind our members just what a wonderful community SAAC is, and how much their support means.”
 Laura Allen